 Her debut novel, The Light-Makers, was originally published by Poolbeg Press and named The Sunday Tribune Best New Novel of 1992.
 The second edition of this acclaimed debut was published by 451 Editions in July of 2017 to broad critical acclaim.
 The Irish Times review noted, “issues it raises are as relevant today as they were 25 years ago” and the Irish Independent described it as, “unputdownable”.

-Her most recent book, Empire, from Arlen House, was published in November, 2018 and explores the emergence of Ireland from the power of the British Empire in a themed collection of short stories set both in Ireland and Malaysia.
+Her most recent book of short stories, Empire, from Arlen House, was published in November, 2018 and explores the emergence of Ireland from the power of the British Empire in a themed collection set both in Ireland and Malaysia.